chenanlien/chenanlien.github.io/index.md

 # Chen-An Lien

+Research Professional
+Becker Friedman Institute
+University of Chicago

+## About

-I am an incoming Research Professional at the Becker Friedman Institute, University of Chicago.
+I am a Research Professional at the Becker Friedman Institute at the University of Chicago.

-My research interests include labor economics, health economics, family economics, and applied microeconomics.
+My research interests include:

-## Contact

-Email: ahn890209@gmail.com
+- Labor Economics
+- Family Economics
+- Political Economy
+- Applied Microeconomics

 ## CV